krassowski/jupyterlab-go-to-definition/README.md

 npm test
 ```

-### Adding support for additional lanugages
+### Adding support for additional languages

 Support for new languages should be provided by implementation of abstract `LanguageAnalyzer` class (in case of languages which support use of semicolons to terminate statements `LanguageWithOptionalSemicolons` helper class can be utilized).

-Each new lanaguege class needs to be included in `chooseLanguageAnalyzer` function and the developer needs to verify if `setLanguageFromMime` in `fileeditor.ts` will be able to recognize the language properly.
+Each new language class needs to be included in `chooseLanguageAnalyzer` function and the developer needs to verify if `setLanguageFromMime` in `fileeditor.ts` will be able to recognize the language properly.